 However, the TCJA roughly doubled the standard deduction to $12,000 for single taxpayers and $24,000 for marrieds filing jointly.
 As a result, far fewer taxpayers will be able to itemize—as few as 5%.
 This means far few taxpayers will benefit from the mortgage interest deduction.

 You're not allowed to claim the mortgage interest deduction for someone else's debt.
 You must have an ownership interest in the home to deduct interest on a home loan.
-This means that your name has to be on the deed or you have a written agreement with the deed holder(s) that establishes you have an ownership interest.
+This means that your name has to be on the deed or you have a written agreement with the deed holder that establishes you have an ownership interest.
 For example, a parent who buys a home for a child that is in the child's name alone cannot deduct mortgage interest paid on the child's behalf.

-You can only deduct the interest on a home mortgage for:
+You can deduct the interest on a home mortgage only for: